Dcode99/rSubscriber/README.md

 Nathan:
   Wrote interactions with MongoDB server (deprecated); Set up web server using Flask;
-  Tested web server and integrated with existing project
+  Tested web server and integrated with existing project;
+  Troubleshooting/debugging DBtools.py;
+  Implemented API for hospital patient numbers;
+  Implemented complex event processing (as far as it exists) for statewide and zip code alerts

 Project design: